 Trusts see their workforce as part of the communities they serve.
 In some areas, particularly areas with higher levels of socioeconomic deprivation, the health and care workforce forms seven to eight per cent of the local working age population.
 So as well as looking outwards to their patients, trusts can also consider the impact of health inequalities on their staff – factors like higher levels of occupational exposure to COVID-19 and overcrowded housing, can all increase the risk of worse outcomes.
 Many trusts are considering how they can support their staff, both during the COVID-19 pandemic and beyond.
 The Royal Free London NHS foundation trust identified the need for a targeted workplace health approach for facilities staff within bands 1-2 on their sites, to maximise the uptake of health and wellbeing programmes among those at risk of poor health.
 Recognising that staff and their partners might be facing financial challenges, Northumbria Healthcare Foundation Trust undertook actions to help improve the wellbeing of their workforce during COVID-19 response, including providing a free hot meal and drink every day; promoting a financial wellbeing offer with a local community bank; and considering how to support staff identified in need.

-"So as well as looking outwards to their patients, trusts can also consider the impact of health inequalities on their staff – factors like higher levels of occupational exposure to COVID-19 and overcrowded housing, can all increase the risk of worse outcomes."Senior Policy Advisor (health inequalities and regulation)
+"So as well as looking outwards to their patients, trusts can also consider the impact of health inequalities on their staff – factors like higher levels of occupational exposure to COVID-19 and overcrowded housing, can all increase the risk of worse outcomes."Senior Policy Manager (Health Inequalities and Regulation)

 All of this action is galvanised by leadership support for addressing health inequalities, and board-level sponsorship for this work is key.
 Trusts can make an important contribution to reducing inequalities as part of the recovery from COVID-19, and strong local and organisational leadership of this process can inform coal-face action and maintain and embed the focus on tackling inequalities amongst the local population as the health and care system continues to manage the challenges presented by the outbreak.